brijr/payload-ab/README.md

 3. Or manually add default values to existing records before applying the schema changes

 For PostgreSQL users, you can also modify the migration to include `DEFAULT NULL` for the new columns.

+### Version 0.1.5 Improvements

+Version 0.1.5 includes a safer implementation that:

+- Preserves all existing collection fields without modification
+- Only adds new A/B testing fields to your collections
+- Prevents potential data loss when adding to existing collections
+- Improves compatibility with Next.js 15+ App Router

 ## Detailed Setup Guide